 2. Seal up cracks and holes.
 That means inside your pantry, between the countertop and the wall, and in the baseboards.
-Roaches (and other insects) can crawl through even the smallest of holes, so it’s important to seal the entries into your home.
-This may take time, but in the end, it’s worth the time and effort, especially if you live in an apartment and have neighbors who don’t maintain the same standards of cleanliness as you do.
+Roaches (and other insects) can crawl through even the smallest of spaces, so it’s important to seal the entries into your home.
+This may take time, but in the end, it’s worth the effort, especially if you live in an apartment and have neighbors who don’t maintain the same standards of cleanliness as you do.
 You can use a tube of caulk and a caulking gun to do the job.

-3. Bring in the experts.
+5. Bring in the experts.
 If you want to get rid of roaches naturally and you’ve got a big infestation, try contacting a natural pest control company.
 My pest control company uses a substance called diatomaceous earth in the walls of my home (inserted through the holes around the wall outlets).
 Diatomaceous earth is a soft sedimentary rock that is easily crushed into a fine powder.
 It is used in many things (including some medicines and skin care products) but is often used as a mechanical insecticide because it causes an insect to die without the use of chemicals.
 Look for a pest control company in your area that uses the substance — it’s not harmful for you and your family and best of all, it’s effective.

 6. Keep your space as cool as possible.
 The American cockroach is one of the most common cockroaches in New York City.
 And when temperatures heat up there during the summer, many of these cold-blooded insects also warm up, says Live Science.
 They increase their activity level and even spread their wings and fly.
 (Shudder.)
 "With more heat they have more use of their muscles," the American Museum of Natural History's resident bug expert, Louis Sorkin, told NYC blog DNAInfo.com.
 While you cannot control the weather, of course, keeping your apartment or home as cool as possible will at least confine cockroaches to the ground.